stark1tty/Awesome-Historic_al-Maps/readme.md

 Historic(al) is formatted in this way as "Historic Maps" implies maps that are fairly modern and analgous with the modern landscape.
 This repo encompasses both recent history and earlier.

+To contribute to this list, please visit the [GitHub repository](https://github.com/stark1tty/Awesome-Historic_al-Maps).

 # Contents
 ## Awesome-Historic_al-Maps